4commerce-technologies-AG/midi-smtp-server/README.md

 If you need 1.000.000 mail per hour than propably 416 simultaniously processed threads should be fine.

 The number of `max_connections` in both cases should be equal or higher than `max_processings`.
 In the above examples it should be fine to use 512 or 1024 if your system does fit with its ressources.
+If an unlimited number of concurrent TCP connections should be allowed, then set the value for `max_connections` to `nil` (which is also the default when not specified).

 ## Modifying welcome and greeting responses